-If you follow me on Instagram (@classic_bride), you already know that my husband and I spent a week in early August roadtripping through New England to Martha’s Vineyard following our move to Charlottesville, Va. (btw guys, we are LOVING it here in Virginia!).
-I thought I’d share a peek at our adventure as I would highly recommend the Vineyard (Vinyud!) as a perfect honeymoon/babymoon/anniversarymoon – it’s just the best!
-This was my second time on the island and J&I are already planning a return trip to rent a gingerbread cottage in Oak Bluffs. 🙂
+If you follow me on Instagram (@classicbrideblog), you already know that my husband and I spent early August roadtripping through New England to Martha’s Vineyard.
+I thought I’d share a peek at our adventure as I would highly recommend the Vineyard (Vinyud!) as a perfect getaway or honeymoon – it’s just the best!

 The first time I visited MV was with my BFF and we stayed at the Pequot Hotel in Oak Bluffs.
-We had such a great experience that I decided to book the hotel again for J’s first pilgrimage to the island.
-It was the perfect choice – almost every afternoon, we would return to the long porch and sip ice tea on the swing and enjoy freshly baked cookies while chatting about anything and everything.
+We had such a great experience that I decided to book the hotel again.
+It was the perfect choice – almost every afternoon, we would return to the long porch and sip iced tea on the swing and enjoy freshly baked cookies while chatting about anything and everything.
 I honestly can’t remember a more relaxing vacation than this one.

 One day, we headed out to the tiny fishing village/harbor of Menemsha.
-We bypassed the packed Larsen’s Fish Market and went into a nondescript shop next door to get some fresh lobstah rolls.
-We enjoyed them while sitting on the dock out back and watching fishermen haul in their catches.
+We went into a nondescript shop to get some fresh lobstah rolls and enjoyed them while sitting on the dock out back and watching fishermen haul in their catches.
 We even saw a little boy proudly bring over a bucket filled with baby crabs.
-While I know the sunset is supposed to be insanely glorious in Menemsha, we were a few hours too early and didn’t feel like baking in the sun on the beach so we headed back to Oak Bluffs instead.
-There’s always next time!

-A Rhode Island staple – Del’s lemonade – was the perfect treat after our bike ride on a hot day!
-Okay, a bloody mary at The Boathouse Club also hit the spot!
+Del’s was the perfect treat after our bike ride on a hot day!
+Okay, a Bloody Mary at The Boathouse Club also hit the spot!
 It’s important to replenish your fluids after working out. 😉

-Attention donut lovers!
-You *must* head to Backdoor Donuts in Oak Bluffs!
-What hooked me on this spot was that they stay open late into summer nights and literally sell donuts from their back door.
+Backdoor Donuts in Oak Bluffs stays open late into summer nights and they literally sell donuts from their back door.
 We headed the few blocks over one night but when we saw the ~200 people-deep-line, we opted to get a late night slice of pizza around the corner with no line (and it was delicious, too).
-But don’t worry, we headed back for a donut in the morning when there was no line.
-Obviously, this was a super health-conscious vacation. 😉
+We headed back for a donut in the morning.
+Obviously, this was a super healthy cleanse vacation.

-Ready for a back story?
-My Dad’s parents met and fell in love one summer in Rhode Island and I grew up hearing about how they’d go for icecream at Gray’s in Tiverton Four Corners.
-Years ago, my family visited these spots and had icecream and went antique shopping in the tiny town of Tiverton and since J&I were so close, I decided to make it a tradition.
-So we enjoyed a heaping cone (mine is ginger and raspberry chip – YUM) and a little antiquing once again.
+My Dad’s parents met and fell in love one summer in Rhode Island and I grew up hearing about how they’d go for ice cream at Gray’s in Tiverton Four Corners.
+Years ago, my family visited these spots and had ice cream and went antique shopping in the tiny town of Tiverton and since J&I were so close, I decided to make it a tradition.
+So we enjoyed a heaping cone (mine is ginger and raspberry chip) and a little antiquing once again.

-A trip to Mystic wouldn’t be a trip to Mystic without stopping at the famed pizza parlor so after walking around the picturesque town, we stopped in for dinner and were treated to a waitress who was totally channeling Julia Roberts – it was awesome!
-The pizza wasn’t really knocking my socks off but the experience was fun and I’m glad we went.
+A trip to Mystic wouldn’t be a trip to Mystic without stopping at the famed pizza parlor so after walking around the picturesque town, we stopped in for dinner and were treated to a waitress who was totally channeling Julia Roberts!

 - Check out the calendar of events at the Martha’s Vineyard Playhouse in Vineyard Haven to see if there’s anything that catches your interest.
-I think it’s always nice to check out and support local artistic talent and we were very impressed with the production we saw here.
+I think it’s always nice to check out and support local artistic talent and we enjoyed with the production we saw here.

 - Plan a late afternoon trip to Menemsha to enjoy a fresh lobster roll on the dock and then stay for the sunset.
 I’ve heard everyone claps as the sun sinks.

 - Bike routes.
-You’ll probably want to bike while you’re on MV and I would highly recommend the coastal route that links Oak Bluffs and Edgartown – it was scenic and lovely and an easy ride which is what most people want when they’re on vaca.
+You’ll probably want to bike while you’re on MV and I would highly recommend the coastal route that links Oak Bluffs and Edgartown – it was scenic and lovely and an easy ride.
 The year before, I biked from Oak Bluffs to Vineyard Haven which is also a really easy route but it’s not quite as scenic.
-We also biked from Vineyard Haven to Edgartown and I would not recommend that route … simply put, it’s long and boring.
+We also biked from Vineyard Haven to Edgartown and I wouldn’t recommend that route as it was pretty long and boring.
 It cuts through an 8-mile stretch of rural road without much scenery.
 If you have the time and are just looking for a relaxing bike ride, go for it but otherwise I’d recommend the other two.